migueltorrescosta/migueltorrescosta.github.io/_posts/2017-11-09-Michellin.md

 ## That is problematic.
 How can we solve it?

 There is a [solution](https://michelin-solutions.com/en/service/pay-per-kilometre-travelled/) currently being tested by Michellin.
-Instead of paying for tire, you are being paid per kilometer driven.
+Instead of paying per tire, you are being paid per kilometer driven.
 This is being possible due to the diminishing costs of technology.
 In particular, Michellin is equipping tires with sensors that measure the distance travelled, temperature, weariness and many others.
 This way they are able to charge for the number of kilometers driven.
 Not only that but they are kept up to date about the tires weariness and can inform their clients about needed tire changes if needed.

 <!--excerpt ends here-->